 PhD student in Computer Science

-I am a fourth year computer science PhD student at Northeastern University, advised by David Choffnes.
+I am a fifth year computer science PhD student at Northeastern University, advised by David Choffnes.
 I have a broad interest in understanding the Internet and improving the user experience.
 Recently, I have been working on identifying traffic differentiation, how network traffic are classified and possible ways to avoid being classified.

 Before joining Northeastern, I received my M.S. in Computer Engineering at Duke University (Let's go Blue Devils!) , and spent four amazing years completing my B.S. in Electronic Engineering at UESTC, ChengDu, China.
 My Resume can be found here

 - Classifiers Unclassified

 - In this work, we develop a general approach for identifying classification rules (i.e., the network provider's "educated guesses") that map network traffic to applications.
 We also characterize the classification rules for HTTP(S) traffic implemented in today's carrier-grade middleboxes and identify examples of misclassification (traffic from application A being labeled mistakenly as application B).
 In summary, our analysis shows that different vendors use different matching rules, but all generally focus on a small number of fields inside HTTP/S traffic.

 - lib.erate,(n): A library for exposing (traffic-classification) rules and avoiding them